patrickbucher/sicp/diary.md

 This, of course, requires more pointer management for each step.
 I'll attempt it as an additional exercise.

+I began this implementation on the train ride in the morning, and finished it on my way back in the evening.

 # 2023-02-14 (Tu)

 I started with exercise 3.23, for which I implemented the selectors and insert